BCIM Economic Corridor: Priority sector

-The eleven BCIM Forums, organised in rotation by the aforesaid institutions in the four countries, have highlighted the potential benefits of closer cooperation among the four countries in such areas as connectivity, trade, investment, energy, water management, tourism and other areas.
-The four countries also agreed to encourage greater cooperation and exchanges in the BCIM region in the areas of education, sports and science and technology.
+The eleven BCIM Forums, organised in rotation by the aforesaid institutions in the four countries, have highlighted the potential benefits of closer cooperation among the four countries in such areas as connectivity, trade, investment, energy, water management, tourism, and other areas.
+The four countries also agreed to encourage greater cooperation and exchanges in the BCIM region in the areas of education, sports, and science and technology.

 Leadership and representation

-The Bangladesh–China–India–Myanmar Forum for Regional Cooperation (BCIM) is a sub-regional organisation of Asian nations aimed at greater integration of trade and investment between the four countries and the economic corridor has grown out of it.
+The Bangladesh–China–India–Myanmar Forum for Regional Cooperation (BCIM) is a sub-regional organisation of Asian nations aimed at greater integration of trade and investment between the four countries, and the economic corridor has grown out of it.

-During the last held session in 2013, India was represented at this week's talks by Joint Secretary (East Asia) at the Ministry of External Affairs Gautam Bambawale, who was joined by the Deputy Planning Minister of Bangladesh, the Vice Chairman of China's National Development and Reform Commission, and a Senior economic affairs official from Myanmar.
+During the last held session in 2013, India was represented at this week's talks by Joint Secretary (East Asia) at the Ministry of External Affairs Gautam Bambawale, who was joined by the deputy planning minister of Bangladesh, the vice chairman of China's National Development and Reform Commission, and a senior economic affairs official from Myanmar.

 Cooperation with other corridors

-Through linking the ASEAN Free Trade Area, ASEAN–China Free Trade Area and the ASEAN–India Free Trade Area, the corridor would constitute as one of the largest free trade areas.
-Bangladesh, China, India and Myanmar hope to create a corridor that would effectively combine road, rail, water and air linkages in the region.
+Through linking the ASEAN Free Trade Area, ASEAN–China Free Trade Area, and the ASEAN–India Free Trade Area, the corridor would constitute one of the largest free trade areas.
+Bangladesh, China, India, and Myanmar hope to create a corridor that would effectively combine road, rail, water, and air linkages in the region.
 This will also improve foreign trade of the BCIM countries and empower bilateral trading.